zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 evaluated.
 Both operands are always evaluated when using logical operators.

 ## Decision Statements
-Decision statements can be used to chose between two or more sets of statements based on the evaluation of a Boolean expression.
+Decision statements can be used to choose between two or more sets of statements based on the evaluation of a Boolean expression.

 ### If and If-Else Statements